 Section 1: A Member may propose a candidate for any type of membership to the Board, or another club may propose one of its transferring or former members.

-Section 2: The Board approves or rejects the candidate’s membership within 30 days and notifies the proposing member of its decision.
+Section 2: The Board approves or rejects the candidate’s membership within 30 days and notifies all Club members of its decision.

-Section 3: If the Board approves the candidate’s membership, the prospective member is invited to join the Club, and must agree to all conditions of membership.
+Section 3: If no objections are received from Members within 10 days of notification, the prospective member is invited to join the Club, and must agree to all conditions of membership.

 Article 12 Attendance